JamesRobertSutcliffe/fc-game/README.md

 I have utilised chat GPT as a co-pilot when building this website.
 Below are some examples of prompts I used in aid of this project.

 - I used chatGPT to obtain the solutions for the game, I needed words that did not have anagrams (all of the letter combinations can only create a single word) in order to make the game playable.
-ChatGPT came up with some suggestions, althought it did make a lot of mistakes here!
+ChatGPT came up with some suggestions, although it did make a lot of mistakes here!

 ![Anagrams](assets/images/anagrams.png)